 Broadly speaking, harm reduction is any action or process that specifically creates more physical, emotional or psychological safety while accounting for and addressing the needs of the overall organization or community.

-Harm reduction principles also encourage people to be better informed of the risks of their behavior and the impact that behavior has on others.
+Harm reduction principles also encourage people to be better informed of the risks of their behavior and the impact that behavior has on others, especially in relation to substance use.

 Some common forms of community-based harm reduction include: